danny-avila/LibreChat/docs/install/configuration/custom_config.md

 - **summarize**: Enables summarization when set to `true`.
   - Type: Boolean
   - Example: `summarize: false`
+  - **Note**: This feature requires an OpenAI Functions compatible API

 - **summaryModel**: Specifies the model to use if summarization is enabled.
   - Type: String